Cherry Simple Syrup with Frozen Cherries

 Instructions

 - Place the cherries, sugar, water, and lemon juice in a medium saucepan.
 Bring to a simmer over low-medium heat and stir until the sugar is dissolved.
-Use a wooden spoon or potato masher to smash the cherries as they cook.
-Allow the mixture to continue to simmer for 8 to 10 minutes until the fruit has broken down.16 ounces cherries1 cup granulated sugar1 cup water1 teaspoon freshly squeezed lemon juice
+Use a wooden spoon or potato masher to smash the cherries as they cook.16 ounces dark sweet cherries1 cup granulated sugar1 cup water1 teaspoon freshly squeezed lemon juice

 - Remove from heat, and allow the mixture to cool for 10 to 15 minutes or longer if desired.
 Pour the mixture through a mesh sieve to remove the fruit pieces.

 - Use the cherry syrup to flavor sodas, alcohol based drinks, or as a drizzle for desserts.
-Store the leftover in the refrigerator for up to a week.
+Store the leftover in the refrigerator for up to two weeks.

 Wonderful stuff.
 I use it to make cherry iced tea.
 The leftover cherry mash I add to my overnight oats so they don’t get wasted.